-This is a minimum standard of practice, which means that additional tests beyond those required in the standard may be necessary.
+This is a standard of practice.
+Additional tests beyond those required in the standard may be necessary.
 Regional drug trends and case history should be considered to determine if additional drugs or substances should be included in the scope of testing.

 The standard focuses on urine testing since that is typically the specimen of choice.
 If the urine is collected within 120 hours of the incident, it shall be tested.
-Laboratories shall also have procedures to address testing in other specimens, such as blood, hair, or vomitus, when applicable.
+FSSPs shall also have procedures to address testing in other specimens, such as blood, hair, or vomitus, when applicable.

-Laboratories that cannot meet the standards internally may use external resources to meet the requirements (e.g., outsourcing, partnerships).
+FSSPs that cannot meet this standard internally may use external resources to meet the requirements (e.g., outsourcing, partnerships).

-American Academy of Forensic Sciences aafs.org

-This factsheet is made possible through the following financial assistance award 70NANB21H097 awarded to AAFS from U.S. Department of Commerce, National Institute of Standards and Technology
+American Academy of Forensic Sciences aafs.org This factsheet is made possible through the following financial assistance award 70NANB21H097 awarded to AAFS from U.S. Department of Commerce, National Institute of Standards and Technology